experiandataquality/aperture-data-studio-sdk/SDKTestFramework/README.md

 ## Writing a Test using the SDK Test Framework

-In this example, we will use the Json parser for the demonstration.
-For further details about the Json parser, refer to the source code.
+In this example, we will use the Sample parser for the demonstration.
+For further details about the Sample parser, refer to the source code.

 A test consists of the following: